Culture of Ethiopia: Dance

 As mentioned above, one of the most well-known traditional dances of Ethiopia is the eskista, a dance that originates from the Amhara ethnic group.
 It is a shoulder-focused dance that involves the movement of the head, chest and neck as well.
 The eskista is known for its distinct use of vertical, sagittal, and diagonal shoulder movements.
 Both men and women use similar movements in this dance, and instead of partnership often has a competitive nature in how dancers mirror each other.
 Traditionally, the dance has been said to mimic rattlesnake shedding its skin due to the rapid and intensely controlled shaking of the upper body.
 Some forms of eskista also mimic a bird-like style that emphasizes both stiff and fluid neck movements which is characteristic of the Ethiopian dances in most parts of the country.
 On the contrary, the southern parts of Ethiopia tend to have dances that are more focused on foot and hip movements.
-For example, the Gurage region is known for its dances that incorporate a running-like motion in which the feet rapidly step in front of the other while staying in place.
+For example, the Gurage region is known for its dances, called Abolala after a typical vocable used in their traditional songs.
+These dances feature a running-like motion where the feet rapidly step in front of one another while staying in place.
 The Wolayta people are also known for their uniquely southern dance that focuses on the controlled toss of the waist and hips as the feet are held widely apart for a strong base.
 These different dances are an important part of the cultural expression of the Ethiopian people and their histories.